 style: Function that will be used to get style options for vector layers created for GeoJSON features.

-onEachFeature: Function that will be called on each created feature layer.
+onEachFeature: Function that will be called on for each created feature layer.
 Useful for attaching events and popups to features.

 filter: Function that will be used to decide whether to show a feature or not.